yonrasgg/TechNomadiX/_posts/2024-07-01-principles-agile-explained.md

 Teams that are empowered to make decisions and trusted to execute tasks are more likely to produce high-quality software.
 Agile frameworks like **Scrum** create environments where teams are self-organizing, building a sense of ownership and accountability.

-- **Sub-point A**: Clear goals and support from management foster an environment where team members feel motivated and valued.
+- Clear goals and support from management foster an environment where team members feel motivated and valued.
-- **Sub-point B**: Regular stand-ups and open communication channels reduce misunderstandings and foster quicker problem-solving.
+- Regular stand-ups and open communication channels reduce misunderstandings and foster quicker problem-solving.

 *[Reference: Building Motivated Agile Teams](https://ericnwankwo.medium.com/ways-to-keep-an-agile-team-motivated-and-engaged-eca9549f1655)*